|Other Recommended Retailers|

 This is why I’m so happy to see Jared has made the move to offer GIA certified diamonds.
 Not only does it give you, the consumer, comfort in knowing that you are getting exactly what they are claiming.
 It also allows you to effectively compare those diamonds to others and see what kind of deal you are getting.

-Now that we know we can rely on the certification of Jared’s diamonds, let’s dig into the actual diamonds I was shown while visiting.
+Now that we know we can rely on the certification of Jared’s diamonds we are able to do a proper Jared Jewelers review.
 I looked at several diamonds, but I will focus on the three round diamonds I looked at while there.
 Since round diamonds have more widely accepted standards for cut quality, it’s easiest to ensure I’m comparing apples to apples.

 The first diamond I looked at was a 1.50ct I color, VVS2 clarity round diamond for $10,730.
 The diamond was superbly cut (it was a triple excellent cut grade from GIA) and it appeared to be bright and brilliant.